djlawler/mfcobol-export/README.rst

+This is a modified version of miracle2k's mfcobol-export script.
+The modifications allowed me to be able to parse Micofocus Cobol IDXFORMAT"8" Indexed files.
+You still need to figure out the structure of the data in the file you are parsing...good luck with that!

+The original content of the file is below:

 This is a script to access data in a Microfocus COBOL database and export it.
 It runs on Python 3 and requires the argparse library (needs to be installed on Python < 3.2).